186 plants indexed. Showing 59 matching current filters.

 Beidenfleth wastewater treatment plant in Schleswig-Holstein, Germany, serves about 2,024 people with advanced treatment.
 It discharges 512.23 m³/day of treated effluent and is located near the North Sea coast.

-Bordelum wastewater treatment plant in West-Bordelum, Schleswig-Holstein, Germany, serves 1,875 people with advanced treatment.
-The plant is now closed but had a designed capacity of 2,000 m³/day and discharged 474.52 m³/day.
+Sterup wastewater treatment plant in Schleswig-Holstein, Germany, serves 1,010 people with advanced treatment.
+The facility is closed but historically discharged into the Geltinger Bucht coastal area.

 Damp_Revkuhl is a closed secondary treatment plant in Damp, Schleswig-Holstein, Germany.
 It served a population of 1,484 and discharged treated wastewater near the Baltic Sea coast.

-Friedrichskoog wastewater treatment plant in Schleswig-Holstein, Germany, serves about 3,900 people with advanced treatment.
-It discharges treated effluent near the North Sea coast.
+Probsteierhagen wastewater treatment plant in Schleswig-Holstein, Germany, serves 2,324 people with advanced treatment.
+It discharges 348.68 m³/day of treated effluent near the Baltic Sea coast.

 Helgoland wastewater treatment plant on the North Sea island of Helgoland, Germany, serves 2,161 people with advanced treatment.
 It discharges 366.75 m³/day and has a design capacity of 6,150 m³/day.